-- Helps heal mouth ulcers.
+- Help heal mouth ulcers.
 Rub a drop of orange oil into the affected spot as frequently as you can remember to do it.
 It might sting a tiny bit, but mouth ulcers will heal much more quickly.

 - Foot callus softener/remover.
-Rub several drops of orange oil into affected area prior to putting on your socks and shoes.
+Rub several drops of orange oil into the affected area prior to putting on your socks and shoes.

 Lemon Essential Oil